List of television series canceled before airing an episode: A

-Selma Blair starred as a present-day orphaned high school student who accidentally travels back in time to the mythical days of the Amazons.
-Amazon High, co-starring Karl Urban, was proposed as a third show set in the Hercules and Xena mythological genre, but has never been aired.
+Selma Blair starred as a present-day high school student who accidentally travels back in time to the mythical days of the Amazons.
+Amazon High, co-starring Karl Urban, was proposed as a third show set in the Hercules and Xena mythological genre, but was never aired.
 Later, portions of the pilot were adapted and edited into the Xena: Warrior Princess episode "Lifeblood" in 2000.